 To do all of these things and do them reliably, you’ll need an RV antenna to pick up the signals and make your RV feel like a bit of a contemporary oasis among the rustic woods and campgrounds.

-Here are seven things you should know about the various types of RV antennas.
+7 things you should know about the various types of RV antennas:

-1. Want to Picky up Local Channels?
+1. Want to Pick up Local Channels?
 Get a TV Antenna

 To pick up the HD signals put out by local affiliates of major networks like ABC, CBS, and NBC, etc. you will need a TV antenna.
 There are both indoor and outdoor RV TV antennas available.
 Which is best?
 Well, that depends, as they both offer advantages and disadvantages.